quan-nh/dapr-samples/2.hello-kubernetes/README.md

 ## Step 5 - Deploy the Python App with the Dapr Sidecar
 Next, let's take a quick look at our python app.
 Navigate to the python app in the kubernetes sample: `cd samples/2.hello-kubernetes/python` and open `app.py`.

 At a quick glance, this is a basic python app that posts JSON messages to `localhost:3500`, which is the default listening port for Dapr.
-We invoke our Node.js application's `neworder` endpoint by posting to `v1.0/invoke/nodeapp/method/neworder`.
+We invoke our Clojure application's `neworder` endpoint by posting to `v1.0/invoke/nodeapp/method/neworder`.
 Our message contains some `data` with an orderId that increments once per second:

 ```python
 n = 0